Carbon removal for individuals

 - How can individuals contribute today?

-- Why durability and verification matter?
+- Why do durability and verification matter?

 - How much carbon should an individual remove?

-- Where Remove Carbon Today fits in?
+- Where does Remove Carbon Today fit?

-- How to start today?
+- How to start today

-1. What is carbon removal (and what it is not)?
+1. What is carbon removal and what is it not?

 Carbon removal means physically removing carbon dioxide (CO₂) that is already in the atmosphere and storing it in a stable form for the long term.